quantum-engineering-polito/CourseNotes/content/Obsidian Examples.md

 2) Item 2
 3) Item 3

-While numbered lists like this:
+While unnumbered lists like this:

 ```
 - Item 1